jesskidding/jesskidding.github.io/_posts/2022-10-16-Encryption.md

 - However, in order for a private SSH key to function, the proper permissions must first be set up.
 The private key should be kept secret and accessible only by its owner (600 or stricter).
 SSH -i keyNameGoesHere user@host is the standard Linux OpenSSH client's authentication method.

+### Assymetric and Quantum
+- We probably won't have sufficiently strong quantum computers until 2030 at the earliest, but when we do, cracking RSA or Elliptic Curve Cryptography will be a breeze.
+This is because the mathematical problems on which these algorithms depend can be effectively solved by quantum computers.

+- Codes: AES/DES and Quantum

+- While 256-bit AES is now unbreakable, 128-bit AES keys are expected to be cracked by quantum computers in the near future.
+In the same way as Double DES, Triple DES may be broken by quantum computers.

 # Encryption-Crypto 101